Europe & Baltic

 Enjoy a private airport transfer in Paris in a private vehicle with a professional driver.
 Please note drivers may or may not speak English as their sole responsibility is to transfer clients from one location to another.
 If you would like to have the presence of an English speaking Assistant or Guide for your transfer this can be pre-arranged upon request and would be subject to an additional supplement.

-Opera Cadet (4*) located in central Paris, just 1 km from the Opera Garnier, situated on a pleasant street with lots of little restaurants and shops opposite the Cadet Metro station, which provides direct access to the Galeries Lafayette department store and Le Louvre in 10-minutes.
+Opera Cadet (4*) is located in central Paris, just 1 km from the Opera Garnier.
+Situated on a pleasant street with lots of little restaurants and shops opposite the Cadet Metro station, it provides direct access to the Galeries Lafayette department store and Le Louvre in 10-minutes.
 All of the 85 rooms have a TV with satellite channels and a minibar.
 Each room has its own private bathroom with amenities and a hairdryer.